Sharing a Love for Learning Across Generations

 The Iverson’s aren’t the only grandparents reaching across the generations to discover the world, near and far.
 Since 2014, Road Scholar has offered 314 different grandparent/family programs with a total of 61,888 participants.
 The duo are also trendsetters.
 Intergenerational adventures are one of the hottest travel trends around.
 “Gramping,” or “skip-gen travel” is when grandparents take their grandkids on adventures, no parents required.
 Pat and Dennis say it’s a win-win for all generations: Grandparents and kids get a chance for one-on-one bonding, without the parental units.
 And, parents get a little me-time too!

 For the Iverson’s the learning adventures with their grandchildren connect the long-distance communication divide — and give them a break from FaceTime — to bond with their five adult children and grandchildren.
-The families live in cities across the country from Massachusetts and Virginia on the East Coast and the closet clans about an hour away in Sanramon, Sacramento and San Jose.
+The families live in cities across the country from Massachusetts and Virginia on the East Coast to San Ramon, Sacramento and San Jose on the West Coast.

 For Pat and Dennis, grandparent programs have been an opportunity to share their passion and their adventurous spirits with a new generation.
 They want to inspire their grandchildren to “dream big and explore the wonders of the world,” says Pat.
 The couple first discovered Road Scholar’s Grandparent Programs after returning from three months exploring Western Europe’s waterways by ship, in 2013.